 Yes, you can reschedule your examination with a written notice to CREST within 21 days of registering for the exam.

-Candidates are required to remove their hard disks and submit them to the Assessor at the end of the examination.
-The Assessor will begin the wiping process of the hard disk and will return the wiped and clean disk to the candidate within 42 days.
+Candidates must remove their hard disks and submit them to the Assessor at the end of the examination.
+The Assessor will begin the wiping process of the hard disk and return the wiped and clean disk to the candidate within 42 days.
 For more information, please visit CREST’s official guide.

 Can I extend the time allowed for an examination?